iot-lab/iot-lab.github.io/_archives/iot-lab-wsn430.md

 ---
-board: IoT-LAB WSN430
+title: IoT-LAB WSN430
 group: boards
 ---

 The WSN430 open node is a WSN430 node based on a low power MSP430-based platform, with a fully functional ISM radio interface and a set of standard sensors.
 Concerning the radio, two versions are developed: Version 1.3b presents an open 868MHz radio interface while version 1.4 has an IEEE 802.15.4 radio interface at 2.4GHz.

 <div style="text-align:center">
 <img src="{{ '/assets/images/docs/boards/wsn430/' | relative_url}}archiopenwsn.png" style="width:50%;"/>